sourcegraph/customer-training/trainings/sourcegraph-101/lesson-plan.md

 ## Unit 3: Introduction to filters

-**Learning goall:** By the end of this unit, users should understand how to use our filter functionality.
+**Learning goal:** By the end of this unit, users should understand how to use our filter functionality.

 ### Dynamic filters

 Sourcegraph provides filters to narrow down your search result.
 You'll see on the top left here that it's suggesting filters based on the results that were returned.

-The trainer should show:
+🔎 The trainer should show:

 * Where dynamic filters are located
 * How to apply a `lang:` filter from the dynamic filters, and what it does